Interesting and Surprising Facts About the Human Skeleton

 - Most people have twelve pairs of ribs.

-- The first seven pairs of ribs are known as true ribs.
-They're connected to the vertebrae at the back and are joined via a strip of cartilage to the sternum or breast bone at the front.
+- The first seven pairs are known as true ribs.
+They're connected to the vertebrae at the back of the body and are joined via a strip of cartilage to the sternum or breast bone at the front.

-- The next three pairs of ribs are known as false ribs because they are connected to another rib at the front of the rib cage instead of directly to the sternum.
+- The next three pairs are known as false ribs because they are connected to another rib at the front of the rib cage instead of directly to the sternum.

-- The last two pairs of ribs are known as floating ribs because they aren't attached to any other bone at the front of the rib cage.
+- The last two pairs are known as floating ribs because they aren't attached to any other bone at the front of the rib cage.

 - Some people have an extra rib known as a cervical rib.
 This arises from the last cervical vertebra and can be present on either side of the body or on both sides.
 The rib may be only partially developed.